losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 First we make sure, we start off with our branch from the LATEST stable version of our project.
 Which always should be found in the master branch.

 ```
-git checkout master // always start your branch from the latest master
+git checkout main // always start your branch from the latest main
-git fetch // make sure you have the latest version of master
+git fetch // make sure you have the latest version of main
 git pull // in case master has updates
-git checkout -b yourMassiveNewFeature master // create a new branch for your feature
+git checkout -b yourMassiveNewFeature main // create a new branch for your feature
 // now code your stuff on the branch in vscode
 ```

 #### Branch pushing

-Once your done with your branch and tested if everything works, you can bring it online
+Once you're done with your branch and tested if everything works, you can bring it online

 ```
-git branch // making sure you are still on your branch and not on master
+git branch // making sure you are still on your branch and not on main
 git status // make sure you do not accidentally add something that you do not wanted to add :leichtes_lächeln:
 git add . // or git add <dirname / filename> for every dir / file to have full control on adding
 git commit -m "I did this and that here, yeah"